Reda-Be/Reda-Be/README.md

 ---

 ### 👨‍💻 Projects
+- [Update a file through a Python algorithm](https://github.com/Reda-Be/Update-a-file-through-a-Python-algorithm) – Automating the management of an IP allow list by removing unauthorized access using Python file I/O and logic.
 - [Apply filters to SQL queries](https://github.com/Reda-Be/Apply-filters-to-SQL-queries) – Investigating security incidents and managing employee updates using MariaDB and SQL filters.

 ---